-If you have questions about any of the above information, please visit the Social Sciences Undergraduate Student Affairs website at http://undergraduatestudies.ss.uci.edu/ugs\usa for more up-to-date information or contact a Social Sciences academic advisor at (949) 824-6803 or by email at socsci@uci.edu.
+If you have questions about any of the above information, please visit the Social Sciences Undergraduate Student Affairs website at http://undergraduatestudies.ss.uci.edu/ugs_usa for more upto-date information or contact Helen Morgan, Director of the Social Sciences Undergraduate Student Affairs Office at (949) 824-7027 or by email at helen.morgan@uci.edu.
 We look forward to seeing you this summer and wish you success in your academic career at UCI!